rust-lang/rfcs/text/3389-manifest-lint.md

 though (what does `false` and `true` map to?).
-There is also the problem that generally people will want to opt a specific lint into being low-priority (the group) and the leave the exceptions at default but making `priority = true` the default would read weird (everything is a priorty but one or two items).
+There is also the problem that generally people will want to opt a specific lint into being low-priority (the group) and the leave the exceptions at default but making `priority = true` the default would read weird (everything is a priority but one or two items).

 # Prior art
 [prior-art]: #prior-art